BioBoost/course-object-oriented-programming-with-cpp/docs/a-introductory/02-hello-world/README.md

 In order to refer to the elements in the `std` namespace a program must either qualify each and every use of elements of the library (by prefixing the elements with `std::`), or introduce visibility of the namespace components.
 The most typical way to introduce visibility of these components is by means of using a declaration such as `using namespace std;`

 :::::: kata Namespace std
 Alter the hello world application by removing the statement `using namespace std;`.
-Fix that statements that fail by prefixing the required components with `std::`.
+Fix the statements that fail by prefixing the required components with `std::`.
 Try to get the application to compile and run.

 ::: details Solution